KohlbacherLab/dnpm-dip-deployment/README.md

 > This might be eventually corrected.

+#### HTTPS only

+In a production setup, you will probably want to have the reverse proxy using only HTTPS, so remove the plain HTTP proxy configuration `.../sites-enabled/reverse-proxy.conf`.

 #### Real Server and Client certificates

-In production, you must provide you real server certificate and key, and in case your site uses the "NGINX Broker for cross-site communication, also the client certificate and key for mutual TLS.
+In production, you must provide you real server certificate and key, and in case your site uses the "NGINX Broker" for cross-site communication, also the client certificate and key for mutual TLS.
-Provide these by either _overwriting_ the respective files in `.certs`, or simply adding these to `certs` and _adapting_ the files names in `tls-reverse-proxy.conf` and `forward-proxy.conf`.
+Provide these by either _overwriting_ the respective files in `.certs`, or simply adding these to `certs` and _adapting_ the file paths in `tls-reverse-proxy.conf` and `forward-proxy.conf`.

 > **NOTE**: Please do not overwrite the following certificate files:
 >